marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

 Register Variables is discouraged.

-On the MIPS platform, there is related use for local register variables with slightly different characteristics (see :ref:`Defining coprocessor specifics for MIPS targets <gccint:mips-coprocessors>`).
+On the MIPS platform, there is related use for local register variables with slightly different characteristics (see :ref:`gccint:mips-coprocessors`).

 .. _size-of-an-asm: